oguzhanakca/pp2-guess-the-word/README.md

 <img src="docs/user-story-testing/user-story-3-14.jpg">
 </details>

-15. As the site owner, I want the users to be able to contact us
+15. I want users to be able to find how to play

 | **Feature**                          | **Action**                                                                                    | **Expected Result**            | **Actual Result** |
 | ------------------------------------ | --------------------------------------------------------------------------------------------- | ------------------------------ | ----------------- |